ademten7/react-candy-crush-app/README.md

-# Candy Crush in React
+# Candy Crush Game in React